AdSinghh/task-management-app/README.md

 - Navigate to the backend folder:

 bash
 cd backend

 - Install dependencies:

 bash

-- npm install
+npm install

-Create a .env file and add your MongoDB URI: plaintext
+- Create a .env file and add your environment variables:

 MONGO_URI=your_mongodb_uri
+JWT_SECRET=your_jwt_secret

 - Start the server:

 bash
 npm start

 - Frontend Setup: